 Beautiful day in the western suburbs of Chicago

 Grapevine Lake on final descent into DFW, full again after 4+ years of drought

-You do notice a few vibrations here and there in an older airplane, but I was actually a little surprised at how smooth this particular Mad Dog was.
+You do notice a few vibrations here and there in an older airplane.
+But this Mad Dog struck me as surprisingly smooth.
 Some in the American fleet have gotten noticeably rough around the edges over the years.
 The most noticeable difference occurred as we passed through some turbulence while descending through the stratus layer approaching DFW.
 The MD-80 is a sturdy airplane, but you definitely noticed the vertical pitching during turbulence than in the Dreamliner.
 The descent also confirmed that the 787 truly is easier on the ears than other aircraft; the familiar trouble keeping my ears unblocked reared its ugly head as we started down over southeast Oklahoma.

 Following a smooth landing to the south, we had a short taxi to the gate, clocking in a minute early.
 Unlike our morning departure though, there was no gate party to welcome us back to Dallas.